Anguimorpha: Varanidae

-The Varanidae are a family of carnivorous and frugivorous monitor lizards, which contains one extant genus (Varanus) with 73 species, including the Komodo dragon.
+The Varanidae are a family of carnivorous and frugivorous monitor lizards, which contains one extant genus (Varanus) with 80 species, including the Komodo dragon.
 They can be characterized by their thick skin and small, rounded scales.
 The ventral scales are slightly larger than the dorsal scales.
 They have a parietal eye and a hemibaculum.
 This completely oviparous family has a clutch size that correlates with the body size.
 No members of this family exhibit parental care.
 They also have limbs that are relatively small for their body size.
 The family is also broken up into 9 distinct morphological subgroups.
-Some species of Varanidae, such as the Varanus komodoensis, or the Komodo Dragon, have been found to produce venom.
-Previous research has suggested that pathogenic bacteria may play an integral role in the predatory ecology of the Komodo Dragon, however, the inter-individual variability of oral flora in Komodo Dragons makes this unlikely.
+Some species of Varanidae, such as Varanus komodoensis, or the Komodo dragon, have been found to produce venom.
+Previous research has suggested that pathogenic bacteria may play an integral role in the predatory ecology of the Komodo dragon, however, the inter-individual variability of oral flora in Komodo dragons makes this unlikely.
 Using Magnetic Resonance Imaging (MRI), a study in 2008 concluded that V. komodoensis have well-developed mandibular venom glands and that they use this venom to compensate for a weak bite force.
+Their bite force, however, can be up to 500 psi.
+This is surprising due to their light skull weight and Komodo dragons relying more on their conical, backwards-facing teeth to hold on to prey.

 Classification

 The following cladogram is based on the optimal results found by Reeder et al. (2015) in the largest-scale morphological+molecular phylogenetic analysis of extant and fossil squamates as of that year:

+Many phylogenetic studies have also recovered the extinct mosasaurs within Anguimorpha.